 Core Values answer the question: “How do we go about our ministry?”
-We believe the 8 essential qualities of a healthy, growing church as discovered through Natural Church Development ought to be the values that influence how we go about doing ministry.
+We believe the eight essential qualities of a healthy, growing church, as discovered through Natural Church Development, ought to be the values that influence how we go about doing ministry.
 These values are:

 Empowering Leadership – Effective leaders multiply, guide, empower and equip every disciple to realize their full potential in Christ and work together to accomplish God's vision.
-God’s energy, not human effort and pressure, is released to set the church in motion.
+It is not by any human effort or pressure that God's energy is released to set the church in motion.

-Gift Oriented Ministry – The Holy Spirit gives to every Christian spiritual gift(s) for the building of God’s kingdom.
-Every believer has the responsibility to discover, develop and exercise their gifts in appropriate ministries so that the body of Christ "grows and build itself up in love."
+Gift-Oriented Ministry – The Holy Spirit gives to every Christian spiritual gifts for the building of God’s kingdom.
+Every believer has the responsibility to discover, develop and exercise their gifts in appropriate ministries so that the Body of Christ "grows and builds itself up in love."

-Passionate Spirituality –The life of faith is a genuine relationship with Jesus Christ.
-Effective ministry flows out of passionate spirituality, is built on an intentional ministry of corporate and personal prayer, and equips disciples to live their faith with contagious enthusiasm and to share it with others.
+Passionate Spirituality –The life of faith is a genuine relationship with Jesus Christ!
+Effective ministry flows out of passionate spirituality built on an intentional ministry of corporate and personal prayer that equips disciples to live their faith with contagious enthusiasm that is readily shared with others.

 Functional Structures - The Church is the living Body of Christ.
 Like all healthy organisms, it requires numerous systems that work together to fulfill its intended purpose.
 Each must be evaluated regularly to determine if it is still the best way to accomplish the intended purpose.

 Inspiring Worship – Worship, both personal and corporate, must be Spirit led and God-centered and not driven by a particular style or ministry focus group but rather the shared experience of God's awesome presence.